Store business-critical blob data with immutable storage

 A time-based retention policy must be locked for the blob to be in a compliant immutable (write and delete protected) state for SEC 17a-4(f) and other regulatory compliance.
 We recommend that you lock the policy in a reasonable amount of time, typically less than 24 hours.
 The initial state of an applied time-based retention policy is unlocked, allowing you to test the feature and make changes to the policy before you lock it.
 While the unlocked state provides immutability protection, we don't recommend using the unlocked state for any purpose other than short-term feature trials.

 For example, suppose that a user creates a time-based retention policy with a retention interval of five years.
-An existing blob in that container, testblob1, was created one year ago.
-The effective retention period for testblob1 is four years.
-When a new blob, testblob2, is uploaded to the container, the effective retention period for the new blob is five years.
+An existing blob in that container, testblob1, was created one year ago; so, the effective retention period for testblob1 is four years.
+When a new blob, testblob2, is uploaded to the container, the effective retention period for the testblob2 is five years from the time of its creation.

 The following limits apply to retention policies: